Antonio J. Webb, M.D.

 What led to your interest in medicine?

-I became interested in medicine after attending an after school program in Louisiana geared towards introducing high school students to medicine called The Fair Park Medical Careers Magnet program.
+I became interested in medicine after attending an after-school program in Louisiana geared towards introducing high school students to medicine called The Fair Park Medical Careers Magnet program.
 I immediately fell in love with medicine and credit that program for me becoming a doctor today.

 Who or what inspired you?

 I would have to say that my father inspired me.
-He raised my three siblings and me as a single father and watching him struggle day in and day out inspired me to work hard and achieve my goals in life.
+He raised my three siblings and me as a single father, and watching him struggle day in and day out inspired me to work hard and achieve my goals in life.

 Did anyone encourage or discourage you from applying to medical school?

 There were several instances where individual advisors tried to discourage me from applying to medical school.
-I was told that my grades and scores were not competitive enough and that I would have a hard time matriculating.
+I was told that my grades and scores were not competitive enough, and that I would have a hard time matriculating.
 However, I stayed persistent and continued to work hard until it finally paid off.

 How did you prepare for the medical school application process?

-To prepare, I purchased books, spoke with former applicants and searched online for tips.
+To prepare, I purchased books, spoke with former applicants, and searched online for tips.

-Did you have any concerns about taking the MCAT exam?
+Did you have any concerns about taking the MCAT® exam?

 What is your top MCAT tip for applicants preparing to take the exam?

-Do LOTS of practice questions, study uninterrupted, eliminate distractions and remember that the exam is only one aspect of your application that admission committees use to evaluate you.
+Do lots of practice questions, study uninterrupted, eliminate distractions and remember that the exam is only one aspect of your application that admission committees use to evaluate you.

 Did you have any fears going into medical school?

 My greatest fear was not performing at the same level as others coming from Ivy League schools.
-What I didn’t know was that majority of my classmates felt the same way.
+What I didn’t know was that the majority of my classmates felt the same way.
 Believe it or not, majority of students coming into medical school start off at a comparable level.
 What separates one from another is your study habits and how disciplined you are in your studies.

 How did you prepare for medical school before your first day?